FREE BASIC DISASTER TRAINING:

 Because emergency services personnel will not be able to help everyone immediately, you can make a difference by using this training to save lives and protect property.

-The two week course covers basic skills that are important to know in a disaster when emergency services are not available.
+The course covers basic skills that are important to know in a disaster when emergency services are not available.
 With training and practice and by working as a team, you will be able to do the greatest good for the greatest number of victims after a disaster, while protecting yourself from becoming a victim.

 |YOU WILL LEARN: